Military police enforce driving ban in snow-stricken Buffalo

 The rest of the United States also was reeling from the ferocious winter storm, with at least an additional two dozen deaths reported in other parts of the country, and power outages in communities from Maine to Washington state.

-On the Rosebud Sioux Tribe’s reservation in South Dakota, there were plans to use snowmobiles Tuesday to reach residents after food boxes were delivered by helicopter and trucks over the weekend, the tribe said.
+On the Rosebud Sioux Tribe’s reservation in South Dakota, snowmobiles were being dispatched Tuesday to reach residents after food boxes were delivered by helicopter and trucks over the weekend, the tribe said.
+Ohio officials assessed water damage in the Statehouse after a pipe burst amid the freezing weather that accompanied and followed the storm.

+Even in central Florida, temperatures plunged as low as 27 degrees (minus 2.7 Celsius) over the weekend.
+Growers’ groups were relieved Tuesday not to find widespread damage to the fruit and vegetable crops that supply much of the U.S. with fresh winter produce.

 In Buffalo, the dead were found in cars, homes and snowbanks.
-Some died while shoveling snow, others when emergency crews could not respond in time to medical crises.
-Poloncarz called the blizzard “the worst storm probably in our lifetime,” even for an area known for heavy snow.
+Some perished while shoveling snow, others when emergency crews could not respond in time to medical crises.
+Poloncarz, a Democrat, called the blizzard “the worst storm probably in our lifetime,” even for an area known for heavy snow.
+More bodies are expected to be found as the snow is cleared or melts.

 The winter blast stranded some people in cars for days, shuttered the city’s airport and left some residents shivering without heat.
 More than 4,000 homes and businesses were still without power late Tuesday morning.